rspamd/rspamd.com/doc/workers/rspamd_proxy.md

 <img class="img-responsive" src="{{ site.baseurl }}/img/rspamd-testing.jpg">

-Proxy can be used to test:
+The proxy can be utilized for testing purposes, including:

-* new versions of Rspamd;
+* evaluating new versions of Rspamd
-* new plugins;
+* testing new plugins
-* new rules;
+* validating new rules
-* configuration changes;
+* experimenting with configuration changes
-* ML models.
+* assessing ML models

-In this mode, Rspamd mirrors some portion of traffic to a test cluster.
-Results of their scans are ignored when returning reply to a client, however, optional compare scripts could be started to evaluate mirror results.
-Here is a sample configuration of this setup (we are not using milter mode in this sample):
+In this mode, Rspamd mirrors a portion of its traffic to a test cluster.
+The scan results from the test cluster are disregarded when responding to clients.
+However, optional comparison scripts can be initiated to assess the mirrored results.
+Below is a sample configuration for this setup, with no utilization of milter mode in this example:

 ~~~ucl
 # local.d/worker-proxy.inc